 By synthesizing the current body of research, we provide a clear overview of the models studied, the programming languages considered, the evaluation methods applied, and the limitations that remain.
 This structured analysis helps identify research gaps and offers direction for future work toward more sustainable and environmentally responsible code generation using LLMs.

 The remainder of this paper is organized as follows.
-Section II provides background information on LLMs and code generation.
-Section III describes the research methodology.
-Section IV provides insights into the extracted data, while Section V presents the analysis and results from the extracted data.
-Section VI presents the future research in the area.
-Section VII outlines the validity threats and limitations.
-Finally, Section VIII presents concluding remarks.
+Section II describes the research methodology.
+Section III provides insights into the extracted data, while Section IV presents the analysis and results from the extracted data.
+Section V presents the future research directions.
+Section VI outlines the validity threats and limitations.
+Finally, Section VII presents concluding remarks.